hss01248/arouter-api-onActivitResult/README.md

 enhance ARouter by [StartActivityResult](https://github.com/hss01248/StartActivityResult)

-get the  ActivityResult in NavigationCallback
+* get the  ActivityResult in NavigationCallback.

+* Add log to callback and IProvider method call.